m-ender/hexagony/README.md

 - `{` moves the MP to the left neighbour.
 - `}` moves the MP to the right neighbour.
+- `"` moves the MP backwards to the left.
+This is equivalent to `=}=`.
+- `'` moves the MP backwards to the right.
+This is equivalent to `={=`.
 - `=` reverses the direction of the MP (this doesn't affect the current memory edge, but changes which edges are considered the left and right neighbour).
 - `^` moves the MP to the left neighbour if the current edge is zero or negative and to the right neighbour if it's positive.
 - `&` copies the value of left neighbour into the current edge if the current edge is zero or negative and the value of the right neighbour if it's positive.

 ## Unassigned commands

-The commands `"`, `$` and `'` are still unassigned.
-Currently, they act like letters, setting the current memory edge to their character code.
-However, programs should not rely on this behaviour because these characters may still be turned into new commands.
+The command `$` is still unassigned.
+Currently, it acts like a letter, setting the current memory edge to its character code.
+However, programs should not rely on this behaviour because I may still turn `$` into a new command.